Cloudoki/react-native-101-package/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This package includes 3 sub-repos:
+This package includes 3 sub-repos located inside the `code/` folder:

 * React Native Boilerplate: A simple boilerplate to get you started on your Hackfridays sessions
 * 2Pack List: An exemplificative Todo-List implementation for the Hackfridays: React Native 101 package